juanrebolledog/cne-rep-api/README.md

 As it is right now, it lets clients fetch voter records by providing a document ID, voters from a specific voting center, and various stats of voting centers such as minium/maximum/average age as well as age distribution.

+You can test this out without installing anything on [my installation](http://cne.dev.juanrebolledog.me/)

 ## API

 ### Voter